Outbound spam protection in EOP

 Recommendations for customers who want to send mass mailings through EOP

 It's difficult to strike a balance between customers who want to send a large volume of email vs. protecting the service from compromised accounts and bulk email senders with poor recipient acquisition practices.
-The cost of a Microsoft 365 email source landing on a third-party IP block list is greater than blocking a user who's sending too much email.
+It's better for us to block a user who's sending too much email than allow bulk activity that results in Microsoft 365 email servers landing on a third-party IP blocklist.
+The associated cost and risk to the service are simply too great.

-As described in the Exchange Online Service Description, using EOP to send bulk email is not a supported use of the service, and is only permitted on a "best-effort" basis.
-For customers who do want to send bulk email, we recommend the following solutions:
+As described in the Exchange Online Service Description, using EOP to send bulk email isn't a supported use of the service, and is permitted only on a "best-effort" basis.
+For customers who want to send bulk email using EOP, we have the following recommendations:

 Send bulk email through on-premises email servers: Customers maintain their own email infrastructure for mass mailings.